KabirBakhshaei/bayesian-inverse-heat-transfer-paper/README.md

 # Bayesian Inverse Heat Transfer Paper (Data Assimilation Framework)

-This repository provides all the necessary code and data to reproduce the results presented in our paper on Bayesian inverse heat transfer using data assimilation.
+This repository provides all the necessary code and data to reproduce the results presented in our paper entitled "Optimized Bayesian Framework for Inverse Heat Transfer Problems Using Reduced Order Method".
 It includes Gaussian and Multiquadric RBF-based reconstructions, visualization scripts, and reproducible containerized environments using **Docker** or **Singularity**.

 ---
 ## Repository Structure
 ```
 .